 x, 140 pages

 Copyright 2010 Brent Richard Hickman

 Hickman, Brent Richard.
-"Student effort, race gaps, and affirmative action in college admissions: theory and empirics." dissertation, University of Iowa, 2010.
+"Student effort, race gaps, and affirmative action in college admissions: theory and empirics."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.